Mexican bike sculptures in New York City promote urban art, cycling

 The works installed along a 10-mile (16-km) bike route linking lower Manhattan, downtown Brooklyn and riverside promenades are part of the urban exhibit called "Las Bicicletas" that begins on Tuesday and runs to Sept.
 30.

-"This is the biggest outdoor sculpture series by a single artist ever assembled in New York," Emily Colassaco, the art director of the city's department of transportation, said about the sculptures.
+"This is the biggest outdoor sculpture series by a single artist ever assembled in New York," Emily Colasacco, the art director of the city's department of transportation, said about the sculptures.

 "It's a great opportunity to highlight urban art, our bike infrastructure and waterfront bike lanes," she told Reuters.